A nonprofit advancing the arts for health & well-being

 Organizations & Communities

-Bring Dose of Arts programs and teaching artists to your organization, facility, school, wellness house, or community — wherever people are who would benefit from a dose of creativity.
+Bring Dose of Arts programs and teaching artists to your organization, facility, school, wellness house, or community.
+Wherever people are who would benefit from a dose of creativity, we want to be there.

 Program Partnership